sai-prakas/frontend-app/README.md

 This is the repo

-i love :coffee: :pizza: amd :dancer:
+i love :coffee: :pizza: and :dancer: